Skip to main content

 Prepare your Expo project

-After installing this npm package, add the provided config plugin to the plugins array of your app.json or app.config.js.
+After installing the npm package, add a config plugin (read more details below) to the plugins array of your app.json or app.config.js.
+There are 2 config plugins available: for projects with Firebase, and without Firebase.

 Expo without Firebase